iamjesco/info_deploy_heroku/README.md

  ### Create App

-This step can be done before or after the app's created locally
+This step should be done first in order to get the app's name for later.
  ```
  1. Log into your Heroku account
  2. Click on the 'new' button and choose 'Create App'